-Our top choices among the best running shoes for supination this year are:
+Our pick of the best running shoes for supination:

 - Low-profile shoe: Hoka One One Clifton 8, an APMA-accepted shoe known for its low-profile design, soft and light features, and maxed-out cushioning.

 - High-drop shoe: Nike ZoomX Invincible Run Flyknit, a soft running shoe, which offers a more energetic ride, a supportive upper, a stable midsole, and a steady base under the heel and forefoot.

 - Shoe insert: Superfeet Premium Green, the most popular insole for supination with professional-grade orthotic support.